 …go to Sedona.

 For most road trippers, the Grand Canyon is likely to be the main point of interest in Arizona.
 But, instead of skipping through the state or staying somewhere like Flagstaff either before or after your Grand Canyon visit, head to Sedona.
 This little town, characterized by its rust-red rock formations, oozes relaxation and luxury.
 And fun.
-Explore Sedona on foot or on a trolley tour, visit a mystical “vortex,” and spend some time enjoying nearby Slide Rock State Park — guaranteed fun for kids and big kids of all ages.
+Explore Sedona on foot or on a trolley tour, visit a mystical “vortex,” and spend some time enjoying nearby — guaranteed fun for kids and big kids of all ages.

 Instead of Denver…